Katzenbiber/osu_keypad/readme.md

 * Hardware Availability: https://www.etsy.com/de/shop/thnikk (discontinued)
 * Original Firmware Source: https://github.com/thnikk/oldKeypad/blob/master/proMicroPadNew/proMicroPadNew.ino (for single color leds)

 This is an alternative firmware using qmk for the LED osu!
 Keypad (r2).
 This firmware improves the handling of the side button, to behave like a normal ESC key.
 This is needed for osu!lazer, as the pause menu requires the ESC button to be held for a short time.
+Currently just tapping the side button equates to a 170ms ESC key press, holding can extend that time to however long you press the button.

 ### Implementation Progress:
 - [x] Z and X keys
 - [x] ESC key as the side button
+- [x] enter bootloader when rapidly tappig side button 5 times
 - [ ] LEDs

 ## Installation